ethereum-optimism/SUPs/README.md

     shepherding that SUP through the process from start to finish.
 Part of the champion's role is to vet the idea before submission - that is, to gain some confidence that the feature is needed and is likely to be accepted by the broader OP Stack dev community.
-The champion should be trying to build community consensus around the SUP.
+The champion should actively try to build community consensus around the SUP.

 ### Key Forums

 Three key forums are shown on the flowchart in rectangles: Design Review, Optimism Protocol Devs, and Governance.
-The first two form part of the SUPs process - Optimism Governance voting is an existing process that should be considered external to the SUP process.
+The first two form part of the SUPs process, while Optimism Governance voting is an existing process that should be considered external to the SUP process.

 #### Design Review